shrentseng/Checkers/README.md

+# Checkers

-# This is a checker game made with pygame
+This is a checkers game made with pygame

 ## Usage